yoprogramo/QRcode_eSPI/README.md

 # QRcode_eSPI

-Subclass that you can use jointly with https://github.com/yoprogramo/QRcodeDisplay to generate QRcodes in TFT displays like ST7735
+Subclass that you can use jointly with https://github.com/yoprogramo/QRcodeDisplay to generate QRcodes in TFT displays like ST7735 and any other supported by TFT_eSPI

 To use it: